codebytere/node-mac-notch/README.md

 * `displayID` Number (optional) - the unique identifier corresponding to a specific display.
 If no `displayID` is passed, this function will choose the main display your computer has in focus.

 Returns `Object` - An object representing the unobscured portion of the top-left corner of the screen.
+  * `x` Number - The x-coordinate of the point, from the bottom left of the display.

-  * `size` Object - An object that specifies the height and width of the rectangle.
+  * `y` Number - The y-coordinate of the point,  from the bottom left of the display.
   * `width` Number - The width of the safe display area.
   * `height` Number - The height of the safe display area.
-  * `origin` Object - A point that specifies the coordinates of the rectangle’s origin.
-    * `x` Number - The x-coordinate of the point, from the bottom left of the display.
-    * `y` Number - The y-coordinate of the point,  from the bottom left of the display.

 If this is a notched display, the return value for this method represents the visible top-left portion of the screen.
 If this is not a notched display, the `width` and `height` properties of `size` will be 0.